Laser engraving can be used to customize granite with designs, text, or images that can last a lifetime.

 Optimizing the Design

-The first step in laser engraving granite is to prepare the design.
+The first step in laser engraving a photo on granite is to prepare the design.
 You can use any standard CAD software like Adobe Illustrator, Inkscape, CorelDRAW, etc.

 For granite engraving applications, it is recommended to limit the image data to the important parts.
 It can be a person in the image or any other object.